innolitics/rdm/rdm/base/software_plan.md

 **Verification:**

-- Ensure that risks controls don't introduce larger risks than they mitigate{% if system.auditor_notes %} [14971: 6.6 and 62304:7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}
+- Ensure that risks controls don't introduce larger risks than they mitigate [[14971: 6.6 and 62304:7.3.1, since risk control measures will be implemented as part of this activity]]
 - As appropriate, ensure that the inherent safety by design is preferred over adding software or hardware risk control measures.

 ## Division of Labor